I am a money moron. I REALLY am. I kid you not. Hear me out.

 You guessed it, money moron at it again.
 I turned in my old leased car and leased an extremely expensive Infiniti G37 with terrible credit (incredibly high money factor/APR) because I was now getting into default status.

-I also started buying luxury designer label clothing.
+I also started buying luxury designer label clothing and shoes.

 I ignored emails, phone calls, and voice mails.
 It was so much that I literally changed numbers and wireless providers.
 I did not realize at the time that they could track me down anyway.